rosalindfranklininstitute/volume-segmantics/README.md

 ## Requirements

-A machine capable of running CUDA enabled PyTorch version 2.0 or greater is required.
+A machine capable of running CUDA enabled with a recent version of Pytorch (2.5 or greater is recommended).
 This generally means a reasonably modern NVIDIA GPU.
 The exact requirements differ according to operating system.
 For example on Windows you will need Visual Studio Build Tools as well as CUDA Toolkit installed see [the CUDA docs](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html) for more details.

 ## Installation